bekk/bekk-christmas/post/react/hot-chocolate-react-leaflet-and-typescript.md

 ## End notes

 In the spirit of keeping it simple I’ve taken some shortcuts here.
 For instance, in a real world application one might need the favorites list for more than just displaying it on a map.
-Defining it in `App.tsx` would make more sense and passing it into components as needed with props.
+Defining it in `App.tsx` would make more sense and passing it into components as needed with props or hooks.

 Thank you for following along, I hope you enjoyed this seasonally appropriate map. ☕